CONTACT US FOR A

 Evidence of Remorse.
 Applicants should display and explain remorse for their crime(s).

-Thanks again for visiting Lampman Law.
-Please call us at 570-371-3737 if you would like to discuss pursuing a pardon.
-The call is free of charge and without pressure.
+Lampman Law accepts most pardon cases on a flat fee basis.
+Please call us at 570-371-3737 if you would like to discuss your case and our fee.
+The call is free and without pressure.
 We hope to hear from you today.